ElJayRight/old-notes/02 - Hack The Box/Cascade/Cascade Report.md

 # Attack Path
 ## LDAP discovery and enumeration
 Scanned the IP with nmap and discovered 13 open TCP ports.
-The automated scripts revealed the hostname of cascade.local.
+The automated scripts revealed the host name of cascade.local.

 Time ran: Fri Oct 28 23:31:06 2022
 ```bash